 In the latest round of evaluation of public libraries nationwide, Library Journal has once again awarded Worthington Libraries a five-star rating.

-Over the 10 editions of the published Index of Public Library Service, 606 libraries have received a starred rating in one or more years.
-A total of 69 libraries received stars in each of the 10 editions.
-Of those, 13 U.S. public libraries earned a five-star rating each and every year.
-Worthington Libraries is one of those 13 libraries.
+Over the 13 editions of the published index of Star Libraries, six U.S. public libraries earned a five-star rating each and every year.
+Worthington Libraries is one of those six libraries.

 To earn a starred rating, a library must:

-- provide public service statistics, including materials checked out, patron visits, public internet computer use, program attendance and circulation of electronic materials (libraries were evaluated on these items relative to the performance of other libraries in their peer group);
+- provide public service statistics, including circulation of physical materials, circulation of electronic materials, library visits, program attendance, public internet computer use, public Wi-Fi use and use of online resources (libraries were evaluated on these items relative to the performance of other libraries in their peer group);

 - meet the Institute of Museum & Library Services definition of a public library;